 With that in mind, try to make it clear that your employees can always say what they're thinking and share their ideas without having to worry about repercussions.

 Your employees need to see that you're patient, understanding, and open to their ideas.
 Show empathy when your team members voice their concerns and listen to their points with an open mind.

-Remember, listening to each of your team members and encouraging open communication isn't just good for process optimisation – it's ideal for retention too.
+Remember, listening to each of your team members and encouraging open communication isn't just good for process optimization – it's ideal for retention too.
 Empathetic employees drive retention, according to 98% of HR professionals.